Greenpiligrim/Greenpiligrim/README.md

 Hi!
 My name is Vladimir</h1>
 <br>
 <div>
  I am an aspiring iOS developer who is passionate about learning and building apps.
-Currently, I am developing my skills in Swift, SwiftUI, CoreData, MVVM, Combine, and URLSession on my own.
+Currently, I am developing my skills in Swift, UIKit, SwiftUI, CoreData, MVVM, Combine, and URLSession on my own.
 I am eager to take on new challenges and projects to further hone my skills and gain real-world experience.
 If you are looking for a dedicated and motivated beginner to work with, I would love to collaborate and bring your iOS app ideas to life.

 <img align="right" alt="GIF" src="https://github.com/Greenpiligrim/Greenpiligrim/blob/main/giphy.gif?raw=true" width="480" height="353"/>

 ## Skills

 - <span style="font-size: 1.2em;">Swift</span>
+- <span style="font-size: 1.2em;">UIKit</span>
 - <span style="font-size: 1.2em;">SwiftUI</span>
 - <span style="font-size: 1.2em;">CoreData</span>
 - <span style="font-size: 1.2em;">MVVM</span>